-Jackson, 33, met with a group against anti-Semitism on Thursday, and will meet with a 94-year-old Holocaust survivor Friday, according to ESPN’s Adam Schefter.
+Jackson, 33, met with a group against anti-Semitism on Thursday, and followed that up by meeting with a 94-year-old Holocaust survivor Friday.

-The Eagles condemned Jackson’s actions Tuesday, saying Jackson would not only apologize for his actions, but would also use “his platform to take action to promote unity, equality and respect.”
+The Eagles condemned Jackson’s actions Tuesday, saying Jackson would not only apologize for the incident but would also use “his platform to take action to promote unity, equality and respect.”

 Jackson apologized multiple times Tuesday.
 Jackson also personally apologized to Eagles owner Jeffrey Lurie and general manager Howie Roseman.
 Both Lurie and Roseman are Jewish.